 Beauty trends come and go but few looks are more enduring than the smokey eye.
 The reason for its perennial popularity?
 The smokey eye is versatile, universally flattering, and is ever evolving to meet current trends and tastes.
-Characterized by its smoked-out, hazy, smudgy effects, the smokey eye runs the full spectrum of styles from classic to edgy, and everything in between.
+Characterized by its smoked-out, hazy, smudgy effects, the smokey eye look runs the full spectrum of styles from classic to edgy, and everything in between.
 But its coolness comes with practice.
 There’s a delicate balance of blended shades to create the perfect smokey eye.
-And, whether you’re a pro at nailing the smokey eye and want some new twists on it, or you want to master the perfect smoked look, our guide has everything you need.
+And, whether you’re a pro at nailing the smokey eye and want some new twists on it, or you want to master the perfect smokey eye look, our guide has everything you need.

 “The smokey eye is an effortless eyeshadow look that anyone can crush.
 It just takes a few tips and tricks to get that balance just right for the style of smokey you’re going for,” explains Janeena Rumsey, Glo’s Global Artistry Lead.

 “And, there are so many variations on the smokey eye, it changes each season.
 You can use any mix of colors you like, you just always need one smoked element to give it that signature sultry look.”